- 1 INTRODUCTION

 The impact of unemployment can be felt by both the workers and the national economy and can create a ripple effect.
 Unemployment causes workers to suffer financial difficulties that may lead to emotional destruction.
 Where it happens, consumer spending, which is one of an economy’s key drivers of growth goes down, leading to a recession or even a depression when left unaddressedUnemployment results in lower purchasing power, which in turn, causes lowered profits for businesses and leads to to budget cuts and workforce reductions.
 It creates a cycle that goes on and on everyone loses in the end.

 LONG TERM UNEMPLOYMENT VS SHORT-TERM UNEMPLOYMENT

 Unemployment that lasts longer than 27 weeks even if the individual has sought employment in the last four weeks is called long-term unemployment.
 Its effects are far worse than short-term unemployment for obvious reasons, and the following are noted as some of its effects.
 A huge 56% of the long-term unemployed reported a decrease in their income.
-It seems that financial problems are not the only effects of long term unemployment as 46% of those is such a state-reported experiencing strained family relationships.
+It seems that financial problems are not the only effects of long-term unemployment as 46% of those in such a state-reported experiencing strained family relationships.
 The figure is relatively higher than the 39% who weren’t unemployed for as long.
-Another 43% of the long term unemployed reported a significant effect on their ability to achieve theirs.
+Another 43% of the long-term unemployed reported a significant effect on their ability to achieve theirs.